By Matthew Key, Head of Customer Innovation, Global Banking & Financial Markets.

 And that’s sometimes hard.
-According to our report, three quarters have problems buying financial products online.
+Three quarters have problems buying financial products online, says our report.
 Managing investments and filing complaints are ‘not easy’.
 And it can take five attempts at contacting the bank to make an appointment with an advisor online.

-Could this be why 85% want help on the phone in addition to digital service?
+Could this be why 85% want help on the phone alongside digital service?

 Customers set the bar high

 Customers still expect a lot of digital banking – 57% think their bank should get back to them in three hours when they tweet, email or post on Facebook.
 And they’re ready for more tech-enabled service – over five out of ten think video conferencing would help them understand financial advice.
 And 63% want ipads in branches to help them choose products and services.

 So, with customers apparently eager for more digital service and competition fierce, I’ll be looking out for these trends:

 Banks will want to keep things simple as more digital services pile extra demand on their networks.
 They already know the cloud can help them give customers a great experience and still keep costs low and flexibility high.
 But the more cloud services they use, the more they’ll need to manage them from one place, on one network, to keep costs down and performance high.